-Once participants have completed the booking form and made payment, we send a private link to a preliminary Zoom meeting scheduled two weeks prior to the main teaching.
+Once participants have completed the booking form and made payment, we send a private link to a preliminary Zoom meeting scheduled one week prior to the main teaching.
 During this meeting we introduce our teachers, give password access to the website and information about the course integration and pedagogy.
 Participants will also have the opportunity to test their internet connection and practice with the Zoom software.

 We offer continued support after the course has ended in terms of guided practice, project assistance and editing workshops, on an individual or group basis and subject to an additional fee - see F4F Project Support

 This course is supported by Filmmaking for fieldwork: a practical handbook (2020) written by Andy Lawrence and published by Manchester University Press and available in print and digital at all good booksellers.
 We recommend that anybody interested in our online courses first consult this (E)book.
 If you sign up to our Online Essentials course you will receive a free copy of this Ebook.

 Describe in a single frame your online-offline experience during the Covid lockdowns